Omni Calculator logo

 Opportunity cost formula

-The opportunity cost formula is a difference between the amount of cash you want to spend now and the cash you will have after the investment term is complete, and therefore finds the profitability of your spending.
+The opportunity cost formula is a difference between the amount of cash you want to spend now and the cash you will have after the investment term is complete and, therefore, finds the profitability of your spending.
 If you can put off spending that money for a while, and if the interest rate is higher than the inflation rate, you will earn money on it by doing nothing!
-In the advanced mode, you can find some more result fields which may help you understand how to calculate opportunity cost:
+In addition to the basic results, the calculator can show supplementary metrics to gain deeper insights into how the opportunity cost is calculated:

 • Forgone investment earnings — the interest that you will earn on the investment before tax;